ONYXMIN/ONYXMIN/README.md

 ### 👨‍💻 About Me :

-- 💬 I know Python, HTML and a little bit of Go.
+- 💬 I know Python, BASH and a little bit of Go.